Nitro-GT/NitrousVR/README.md

 '---'          ---`-'                                                                                     `---'                              `--`-,,-'

 credits:
-Henu - Fixing and Modernizing Script + making it work after pd patch Sked - Original Script
+Hemi - Fixing and Modernizing Script + making it work after pd patch Sked - Original Script

 Nitrous VR is a Recreation of Sked's fe VR script, It aims to be usable with most functions in a few games